MaudDibb/Manda/README.md

 # SVG?
 I'm really curious how this would behave with an SVG renderer instead of canvas.
 I did canvas originally for performance, but you can definitely see aliasing artifacts when zoomed in.
 SVG should look good no matter what zoom level you are at.
 The only thing stopping me is how well it would perform when there are many objects on the screen.
 Ill do a test version later that does SVG and see how it goes

+# update 11/22/2019
+indexedDB support.
+The app was originally designed for localstorage to save your projects..but 5 megabytes can go pretty quickly with this app. indexedDB should have been my first choice, but it is far more complex to work with.
+Yet..here it is ;) and with that, I also added in code to preserve the project you were last working on so on next page load, you would be looking at the last project you were working on.

 # update 11/26/2019
 editing! shapes can be modified by using the space key while hovering over the shape you want to change.
 What this really does is remove the shape from the current set, and replace the cursor with the shape properties you selected, including radial settings, size, even the center used when the shape was placed.
 So this is like a delete/edit combined together.
 If you space on multiple shapes, it will keep removing them.